On the Construction of Recursively Differentiable Quasigroups and an Example of a Recursive $[4,2,3]_{26}$-Code: Construction of Recursively Differentiable Quasigroups via Combinatorial Designs

-\begin{mylemma} Let $(X, *)$ denote the groupoid obtained with the directed standard construction from a $(v, k, 1)$-MD with point set $X$ and block set $B$.
-Then $(X, *)$ is a right quasigroup. \end{mylemma} \begin{proof} For each $a \in X$, the equation $y *a = a$ has the unique solution $y = a$, since there is no block of form $(\ldots, a, a, \ldots )$, all elements in cyclically ordered block are distinct.
+\begin{lemma} Let $(X, *)$ denote the groupoid obtained with the directed standard construction from a $(v, k, 1)$-MD with point set $X$ and block set $B$.
+Then $(X, *)$ is a right quasigroup. \end{lemma} \begin{proof} For each $a \in X$, the equation $y *a = a$ has the unique solution $y = a$, since there is no block of form $(\ldots, a, a, \ldots )$, all elements in cyclically ordered block are distinct.

 Consider a pair of distinct elements $a, b \in X$.
 There exists a unique block $C \in B$ in which they appear consecutively, say $C = (\ldots, c ,a ,b \ldots)$.
 It follows that the equation $y * a = b$ admits the unique solution $y = c$. \end{proof}